-Mindfulness 2.0 is the official 4 Week in-depth follow-up course for people who have completed an Introduction to Mindfulness and Meditation course
+Mindfulness 2.0 is the official 4 Week in-depth follow-up course for people who have completed an Introduction to Mindfulness and Meditation course or who have existing Mindfulness and Meditation experience.

 DEVELOP A DAILY MINDFULNESS PRACTICE